GenomicsAotearoa/long-read-assembly/docs/pages/day2a_assembly.md

     <img src="https://github.com/human-pangenomics/hprc-tutorials/blob/GA-workshop/assembly/genomics_aotearoa/images/assembly/verkko_process_ont_resolved.png?raw=true" width="550"/>
 </p>

-**The graph can now be phased with Hi-C or trio data**
+**The graph can now be phased**

-By looking at the nodes and trying to find maternal-specific or paternal-specific sequences of DNA, the assembler phases nodes into maternal and paternal.
-Hi-C data does something very similar -- which we will learn about later.
+In the case of trio Illumina data, Verkko looks at the nodes and counts the number of maternal-specific or paternal-specific sequences of DNA (from meryl hapmer DBs).
+If it finds that a node has, for instance, a bunch of maternal specific sequences/kmers and almost no paternal specific sequences/kmers then the assembler will assign that node to be maternal.

 <p align="center">
     <img src="https://github.com/human-pangenomics/hprc-tutorials/blob/GA-workshop/assembly/genomics_aotearoa/images/assembly/verkko_process_phasing.png?raw=true" width="550"/>